-One of the most important applications of real estate valuation is to determine the tax base.
-In developed countries, property tax revenues have an important place for local and central governments (Niṣancı, 2005).
-The main reason is that property tax is an obligation which is tightly connected to the real estate valuation as the structure.
+One of the most important applications of real estate valuation is to determine tax base.
+In developed countries, property tax revenues have an important place for local and central governments (Nişancı, 2005).
+The main reason is that property tax is an obligation which is tightly connected to real estate valuation as structure.
 In fact, property tax is directly mentioned as "tax valuation" in some sources as well.
-The problems in determining the value of a real estate in a realistic way in the current regulatory framework in Turkey not only reduce the productivity and efficiency of taxes related to the real estate but have distorting effects on fair taxation.
-(Hacıköylü and Heper, 2010).
-As a result of determining and taxing the true values of real estates, the demand for buying real estates for speculative and profit-oriented reasons will also decrease and the flow of capital to the real economy will be provided.
+Problems in determining the value of a real estate in a realistic way in the current regulatory framework in Turkey not only reduce productivity and efficiency of taxes related to real estate but have distorting effects on fair taxation (Hacıköylü and Heper, 2010).
+As a result of determining and taxing true values of real estates, the demand for buying real estates for speculative and profit-oriented reasons will also decrease and the flow of capital to real economy will be provided.

 Real estate valuation is also important for expropriation applications.
-Expropriation is the state's or public corporate entities' buying the real estates under the ownership of real and private law legal entities by paying the price in cases of public interest.
+Expropriation is buying of real estates by the state or public corporate entities under the ownership of real and private law legal entities by paying the price in cases of public interest.
 Law No. 2942 of Expropriation Law clearly states by which factors and by whom the value of real estate or resource will be determined.
 As expropriation and ownership rights are seized, accurate and objective determination of real estate value is of great importance here.
-Likewise, the expropriation price determined by the commission is frequently in dispute.
-Many of the objections to the expropriation process have been justified by the court and most of the claims have been concluded in favor of the owners (Yomralioğlu, 1995).
+Likewise, expropriation price determined by the commission is frequently in dispute.
+Many of the objections to the expropriation process have been justified by courts and most claims have been concluded in favor of the owners (Yomralioğlu, 1995).